Shark attack sends 8-year-old boy to hospital, NC officials say

 EMS responded to a call about a shark bite at about 4 p.m., WECT reported.

-The Bald Head Island ferry took the boy to an area hospital where he’s expected to fully recover, according to WECT.
+The Bald Head Island ferry took the boy to an area hospital, where he’s expected to fully recover, according to WTVD.

 This is the third reported shark attack along the North Carolina shore this year.